New Life Movement: Historical evaluations

 In the words of Soong Mei-ling's biographer, the New Life Movement was a "curious East-West ideological fusion of neo-Confucian precepts, thinly disguised, New Testament Christianity, YMCA-Style social activism, elements of Bushido—the samurai code—and European fascism, along with a generous dose of New England Puritanism."
 She concluded that, "In reality, the real and lasting impact of the New Life Movement on Chinese society was limited.
 Albeit noble, its battle against the immemorial ills of Chinese life—gambling, opium, debauchery, poverty, begging, robbery, filth, corruption, and indifference to the public good amounted to tilting at windmills.
 A mass movement that rejected popular initiative, New Life tried to imbue the public with a political consciousness while denying it a political voice."
-Arif Dirlik explains the Movement as motivated by the need to counter Communist success in both ideological appeal and political organization.
+Arif Dirlik explains the Movement as motivated by the need to counter Chinese Communist Party (CCP) successes in both ideological appeal and political organization.

 Historian Suzy Kim contrasts the New Life Movement with the later Cultural Revolution.
 While both movements had superficial similarities in terms of changing everyday behavior, "The New Life Movement sought to expand the power of the state and was instituted from the top down for the purposes of mobilizing people around its own agenda as a form of 'controlled popular mobilization,' whereas the Cultural Revolution was a bottom-up movement that periodically escaped control of the state[.]"